The Ultimate Guide to Credit Cards

 Another standout feature of the Bluebird card is the use of subaccounts to give minors 13 or older their own card, but under parental control for funding and spending.
 A primary Bluebird account holder can designate up to four subaccounts.

-The Bluebird Mobile App offers various features that allow you to track your balance in real time, receive low-balance alerts, collect direct deposits up to two days early, and freeze the card for free.
+With the Bluebird Mobile App, you can easily track your balance in real-time, get alerts for low balances, receive direct deposits up to two days early, and even freeze your card without any cost.

 As of late, some prepaid cards are incorporating a tap-to-pay feature for added convenience.